purplecabbage/phonegap-plugins/iPhone/Localizable/README.md

 ## Adding the Plugin to your project ##
 Copy the .h and .m file to the Plugins directory in your project.
 Copy the .js file to your www directory and reference it from your html file(s).
+Remember to add it to the plugins in PhoneGap.plist

 ## Using the plugin ##